 This is where you purchase an income for life from an insurance company.
 You are guaranteed a set income that can be level of index linked.
 Once entered into the annuity cannot be altered and you will have no access to your capital.
 The older you are the better the annuity rate will typically be.

 This can be taken in two forms.
-Salary Dependent: The tax free lump sum is a maximum of 1.5 times salary.
-This is only open to employees.
-Fund Dependant: The tax free lump sum is a maximum is 25% of your fund and is capped at €200,000
+Salary Dependent: The tax free lump sum can be a maximum of 1.5 times salary dependent on years of service.
+This is open to both employees and company directors.
+Fund Dependent: The tax free lump sum is a maximum of 25% of the value of your fund and is capped at €200,000

 Depending on your fund value, employment status and the source of your pension you may have access to all or a combination of the above structures.
 The important point to note is that you only make your decision on how you draw your benefits when you retire.
 In the mean time it is important to build a meaningful fund to give yourself these options.

 Click here to read about our process on how we work with clients to design the best pension plan that suits them.

 Contact Alan or Sarah for a no-obligation and free initial consultation.
 Read our client testimonials to see what people think about our work.